How to conduct a market analysis for a business plan?

 You need to find out a group of people who are actually going to need your solution.
 And this practice of deriving your target audience is called target audience segmentation.

-Before you start the target audience segmentation, understand that you are going to test your solutions and marketing tactics for your audience.
+Customer segmentation: Before you start the target audience segmentation, understand that you are going to test your solutions and marketing tactics for your audience.
 Your audience is actual people.
 And there are many things that you have to take into consideration.

-However, to make it as efficient, first draw the four most important criteria: Behavioural, Demographic, Geographic, and physiographic.
+However, to make it efficient, first draw the four most important criteria: Behavioural, Demographic, Geographic, and physiographic.

 Let’s understand these criteria: